Passenger Jet Catches Fire While Landing At Miami Airport - UrduPoint

 Passenger Jet Catches Fire While Landing At Miami Airport

-Miami, (UrduPoint / Pakistan Point News - 22nd Jun, 2022 ) :Investigators were headed to Miami Wednesday after a passenger jet's landing gear collapsed and it caught fire as it touched down at the US city's international airport, forcing 140 people to flee the burning and mangled aircraft.
+Miami, (UrduPoint / Pakistan Point News - 23rd Jun, 2022 ) :Officials arrived in Miami Wednesday to investigate a passenger jet that caught fire as it touched down at the US city's international airport, forcing more than 100 people to flee the burning and mangled aircraft.

 Three people were hospitalized after the crash of Red Air Flight 203 late Tuesday, according to Miami-Dade fire officials, but no deaths or serious injuries have been reported among those on board.